Atlantic Illumination Entertainment Lighting

 • Small Wood Saw

-20. (Image: Photographic Clamp Light)
+24. (Image: Photographic Clamp Light)

 Worklight Kit:

 The Problem: At almost every middle to major show I do, one or more persons seem to need general light backstage or at front-of-house positions.
 Others might require direct light on a script or music score, as well.
 Now, it should not be my job to provide non stage lights, but I have made it mine because invariably if I leave it up to the needy person(s), some high-wattage fluorescent fixture or living-room light gets used.
-Of course, these spew light everywhere and dilute my on-stage looks.
+Of course, these vomit light everywhere and dilute my on-stage looks.

 Light can also spill into the audience or on to something off stage that I don't want, or it becomes visible to audience members whenever a door is opened or a curtain parted.
 Front-of-house locations, such as judges' tables, are even worse because the light shines back directly into the eyes of the audience.

 An alternative to household lights, they think, is to use a flashlight.
 Invariably though, it gets shone into people's eyes, the roving beam is a distraction to an audience, and when it gets laid down it is often left on to beam somewhere else it is unwanted.
 Then if the batteries weaken and die, who gets called?... )-: The worst is when an LED flashlight with no shielding is used.
-These units are a bright point source, and with no shielding they vomit light everywhere.
+These units are a bright point source, and with no shielding they too vomit light everywhere.

 Outlet Tester: You will notice in the list below that there is an outlet tester.
 It saves questioning if your worklight lamp or switch is burnt out or not, versus a non-powered outlet.

 Now, any light source that plugs into a standard outlet could suffice, but the smallness of this tester is an advantage.
-It fits into the palm of the hand and has no line cord to encumber.
+It fits within the palm of the hand and has no line cord to encumber.
 It can be carried in a pocket more readily than one with a cord, and thus is effortlessly ready whenever needed.

-• Clamp-On Fixtures with Flat-Blacked Reflectors
+• Clamp-On Fixtures with

-• 11-Watt and 40-Watt Spare Lamps with Clear Bulbs
+• 11-Watt and 40-Watt Spare

-• Selection of Short-Jumper Extension Cords
+• Short-Jumper Extension Cords

-• Selection of Two-Fers or Electrical Taps
+• Two-Fers or Electrical Taps

-• Hand-Held, Neon Outlet Tester
+• Hand-Held Outlet Tester

 When one is far away from home and shop,

-Well thought-out and well-stocked kits
+Well-thought-out and well-stocked kits

 Make event requirements go very smoothly.